rails/rails/guides/source/engines.md

 end
 ```

 By having isolated routes such as this, if you wish to link to an area of an engine from within an application, you will need to use the engine's routing proxy method.
-Calls to normal routing methods such as `posts_path` may end up going to undesired locations if both the application and the engine both have such a helper defined.
+Calls to normal routing methods such as `posts_path` may end up going to undesired locations if both the application and the engine have such a helper defined.

 For instance, the following example would go to the application's `posts_path` if that template was rendered from the application, or the engine's `posts_path` if it was rendered from the engine: